 Make sure you or someone responsible is watching your children when they are in or near the water.
 It only takes a child an average of 20 seconds to drown, according to water safety officials.
 Watch your children at all times when they are around the water.
 Don’t let them wander very far from the adults and never let them go into the water unless you know it and someone responsible is watching them.

 About two-thirds of those who drown never had the intention of being in the water.
 It makes sense to learn to swim if you will be around water.
 Never dive into unfamiliar lakes and rivers – the results can be tragic.
 Never rely on toys such as inner tubes and water wings to stay afloat.
 Don't take chances by over-estimating your swimming skills.
 Reach or throw a floatation device to help someone in trouble.
 Swim only in designated swimming areas and never swim alone.
 About half of all drowning victims are alone when they drown.

 Water safety should be a top priority for everyone using the nation’s waterways and lakes this holiday weekend and through the summer.
 Millions of people visit Corps recreation areas nationwide annually (corpslakes.usace.army.mil/visitors/).
 Make your visit to any federal recreation area a safe and enjoyable one.
 Taking water safety precautions saves lives – maybe even your own.

 Federal Recreation Areas in New England

-There are numerous opportunities to enjoy recreation at the 31 federal flood risk management protection reservoirs and the Cape Cod Canal in New England this Fourth of July holiday weekend and throughout the summer.
+There are numerous opportunities to enjoy recreation at the 31 Corps-managed federal flood risk management protection reservoirs and the Cape Cod Canal in New England this Fourth of July holiday weekend and throughout the summer.
 Most areas feature small lakes with facilities designed for day use such as picnicking, swimming, boating, fishing and hunting.
-There are also a few facilities for overnight camping.
+There also are a few facilities for overnight camping.
 Most Corps-managed recreation areas in New England are open through the middle of September.